HYENA-007-CYBER/ros2_humble_notes/week_3.md

 <xacro:property name="chassis_height" value="0.1"/>
 ```

-These allow easy tuning of the robot’s geometry and joint locations.
+These allow easy tuning of the robot’s geometry and joint locations
 ---

-## 🔲 Base Link (Body)
+### Base Link (Body)

 The main chassis of the robot is represented using a box geometry.
 The `base_link` contains: